Cheese vs Milk - Health impact and Nutrition Comparison

 They are among the foods that contain the highest amounts of calcium.

 The following section will cover their differences related to nutritional data.

 Cheese is higher in calories compared to milk.
 Cheese has 404 calories per 100g, while milk has 42 calories per 100g.

-Cheese is obtained after processing (curdling) milk and solidifying its protein.
-Meaning that cheese has a high protein content compared to milk.
-Cheese contains 23g of protein while milk contains 3g.
+Cheese is obtained after processing (curdling) milk and solidifying its protein, which means that cheese has a high protein content compared to milk.
+Cheese contains 23g of protein, while milk contains 3g.
 The protein amount is approximately 7.6x higher in cheese compared to milk.

 Cheese also has higher amounts of fat compared to milk.

 Cheese contains 33g of fats which makes up 51% of the daily recommended value, subdivided into 19g of saturated fats constituting 95% of the daily recommended value.

 The amount of fat in milk is negligible, as it has 1g of fat per 100g.